nbara/python-meegkit/README.md

 > **Disclaimer:** The project mostly consists of development code, although some modules and functions are already working.
 Bugs and performance problems are to be expected, so use at your own risk.
 More tests and improvements will be added in the near future.
 Comments and suggestions are welcome.

 Python 2.7 and 3.5+ should be supported.
-Only SNS, DSS and STAR have been properly tested so far.
-TSCPA seems to run fine but gives inaccurate results.

 This code can be tested directly from your browser using [Binder](https://mybinder.org), by clicking on the binder badge above.